-28. Extracurricular activities and clubs and use of school premises by external organisations
+26. Extracurricular activities and clubs

 Extra-curricular activities and clubs hosted by external bodies, e.g. charities or companies, will work in collaboration with the school to effectively safeguard pupils and adhere to local safeguarding arrangements.

 Staff and volunteers running extracurricular activities and clubs are aware of their safeguarding responsibilities and promote the welfare of pupils.
 Paid and volunteer staff understand how they should respond to child protection concerns and how to make a referral to CSC or the police, if necessary.